PacketFabric/terraform-connectivity-cloud-router-nia/example/README.md

 nginx-aws  10.2.1.220:8301  alive   client  1.15.2  2         dc1  default    <default>
 ```

-Because we configure CTS to create a connection between AWS and Google when a service called `nginx-demo-aws` was being discovered, a PacketFabric Cloud Router to connect both clouds will be created (this operation can take up to 30min).
+Because we configured CTS in this example to create a connection between AWS and Google when a service called `nginx-demo-aws` is discovered, a PacketFabric Cloud Router to connect both clouds will be created (this operation can take up to 30min).

 You can check the CTS status with:
 ```